Author: William Shaw

 The naked corpses of Aylmer and Mary Younis are discovered in their home.
 The only clues are a note written in blood and an eerie report of two spectral figures departing the crime scene.
 Officer Jill Ferriter is charged with investigating the murders while her colleague Alex Cupidi is on leave, recovering from post-traumatic stress.

-DS Alex Cupidi, suffering from metal and emotional burnout, is in counselling for PTSD.
+DS Alex Cupidi, suffering from mental and emotional burnout, is in counselling for PTSD.
 She experiences bad dreams and premonitions that something bad is about to happen.
 She is under strict orders to stay clear of any sort of active police work.
 Her life revolves around work and her daughter Zoë.
 Their relationship is challenging most of the time and Zoë is often out so, combined with the two, Alex is finding it very difficult to fill in the time.

 While Alex is having a drink with one of the locals an incident occurs which brings DC Jill Ferriter to the scene.
 She was nearby attending a gruesome crime scene.
 Alex and Jill are close friends as well as colleagues and despite Jill’s attempts to keep Alex away from the case, Alex can’t help herself.